Bosaif39/Etch-A-Sketch-Day-19-Project-A/README.md

 # Etch A Sketch

 ## Overview
-This is the day 18 project A of the course 100 Days of Code: The Complete Python Pro Bootcamp.The Etch-A-Sketch program replicates the classic drawing toy, allowing users to control a turtle to draw on the screen using keyboard inputs.
+This is the day 18 project A of the course 100 Days of Code: The Complete Python Pro Bootcamp.
+The Etch-A-Sketch program replicates the classic drawing toy, allowing users to control a turtle to draw on the screen using keyboard inputs.

 ## How It Works